Scorpio750/Systems-Programming/systems_programming.md

 ## [System Calls](id:anchor1.11)

-- All operating systems provide means for direct requests from the systeml
+- All operating systems provide means for direct requests from the system
 	- In *nix systems, this is also called the **kernel**

 			#include <errno.h>